+Research on music perception has shown that temporal patterns in music combine two representations of time essentially different: the discrete rhythmic durations as they are symbolized by, for instance, the quarter and eighth notes in a musical score, and the continuous tim-

+- 1 The research presented in this article was done in close collaboration with Peter Desain, with whom the author currently directs the Music, Mind, Machine group at the Nijmegen Institute for Cognition of Information.
+This research is concerned with the computational modeling of music cognition, using an interdisciplinary approach combining expertise from musicology, psychology, and computer science.
+See for a discussion on this approach: Peter Desain, Henkjan Honing, Huub van Thienen and Luke Windsor, "Computational modeling of music cognition: problem or solution?", in: Music Perception 16 (1998), pp. 151-166. - 2 Grosvenor Cooper and Leonard B. Meyer, The rhythmic structure of music, Chicago 1960; Fred Lerdahl and Ray Jackendoff, A generative theory of tonal music, Cambridge 1983. - 3 However, over the last decades in increasing number of musicological studies are concerned with these psychological aspects.
+See, e.g., John Rink (ed.), The Practice of Performance: Studies in Musical Interpretation, Cambridge 1995. - 4 Alf Gabrielsson, "The Performance of Music", in: Diana Deutsch (ed.), Psychology of Music, second edition, University of California, San Diego 1999, pp. 501-602. - 5 Justin London, "Rhythm", in: The New Grove Dictionary of Music and Musicians, second edition, London 2001, pp. 277-308.

+Representations as have been used in a) music theory (a rhythm and its metric interpretation) and b) music psychology (a measured tempo curve).
+In Example 1a note symbols have been used to represent inter-onset intervals (IOIs).
+A cross-symbol has been used to emphasize that just the onset is considered.
+The bullets in Example 1b refer to the measured beat (or pulse) at the quarter note level of a performance of the rhythm shown in a) (s is note position in the score, f is tempo factor).

+Components of performed rhythm (top): a) rhythmic structure, b) tempo (change), and c) expressive timing (t denotes time, s position in the score, f tempo factor, and d timing deviation).

-Research on music perception has shown that temporal patterns in music combine two representations of time essentially different: the discrete rhythmic durations as they are symbolized by, for instance, the quarter and eighth notes in a musical score, and the continuous timing variations that characterize an expressive musical performance.6 A listener is able to separate the information in a performed rhythm into rhythmic categories (the symbolic durations one would notate in an ear training exercise; see Example 1a) and expressive timing (the intentional timing deviations that communicate, for example, the
+ing variations that characterize an expressive musical performance.6 A listener is able to separate the information in a performed rhythm into rhythmic categories (the symbolic durations one would notate in an ear training exercise; see Example 1a) and expressive timing (the intentional timing deviations that communicate, for example, the structural characteristics of the rhythm, or musical style and idiom).

-2 Grosvenor Cooper and Leonard B. Meyer, The rhythmic structure of music, Chicago 1960; Fred Lerdahl and Ray Jackendoff, A generative theory of tonal music, Cambridge 1983.

-3 However, over the last decades in increasing number of musicological studies are concerned with these psychological aspects.
-See, e.g., John Rink (ed.), The Practice of Performance: Studies in Musical Interpretation, Cambridge 1995.

-4 Alf Gabrielsson, "The Performance of Music", in: Diana Deutsch (ed.), Psychology of Music, second edition, University of California, San Diego 1999, pp. 501-602.

-5 Justin London, "Rhythm", in: The New Grove Dictionary of Music and Musicians, second edition, London 2001, pp. 277-308.

-6 Eric F. Clarke, "Rhythm and Timing in Music", in: Diana Deutsch (ed.), Psychology of Music, second edition, University of California, San Diego 1999, pp. 473-500.

-structural characteristics of the rhythm, or musical style and idiom).
 And it could be argued that expressive timing is only perceptable because there is categorization, the rhythmic category functioning as a reference relative to which timing deviations are perceived and appreciated.7